Sistava

 Is there a free way to try an AI sales employee?

 Yes.
-Sistava offers a free forever plan with no credit card required, so you can hire a sales employee and test real work before paying.
+Sistava offers a free forever plan with no credit card required, including one AI Employee, so you can hire a sales employee and test real work before paying.
 Lindy and Apollo also offer free entry points with limited credits.
 Trying the work, especially the follow-up you keep dropping, on a free plan is the safest way to judge fit before committing budget.